Neznany/fluxgym_bucket/README.md

 resolution height: 0

 Setting resize 0 will not resize the input images and it will fit images to 768 * 768 pixel area (it means the buckets will all be created to fit the pixel area, so even if you have 768 x 1024, the bucket will be sized down to 640 x 864 and so your original images (as the area of 640 x 864 is close to 768 x 768).
+If you for example want area fit 768 x 1024 then you can set 896 as the square area (resolution width) because 896 x 896 is roughly same area as 768 x 1024

-It's a good option if you have most images square and then add various odd aspect ratios or say you have 1/3 square 1/3 portrait and 1/3 landscape
+This it's a good option if you have most images square and then add various odd aspect ratios or say you have 1/3 square 1/3 portrait and 1/3 landscape

 Here is the math (train_util.py)
 Original image size: